gregorp90/RStan-package-test/README.md

 # Use
 The main functionality of the package is training and predicting with different factor analysis methods.
-For that, you only need to use functions starting with train_ and pred_.
-Inputs to functions are very similar, for details see documentation.
+For that, you only need to use functions starting with *train_* and *pred_*.
 Additionally there are four sports count data sets that can be used for the training and evaluation.
-The data are from the English association football Premier League (EPL), National basketball league (NBA), National Football League (NFL), and esports League of Legends Champions Korea (LCK).
+The data are from the English association football Premier League (EPL), National Basketball Association
+(NBA), National Football League (NFL), and esports League of Legends Champions Korea (LCK).